[Case 04]

 University Student

-Student recovering from a knee injury.
-He wants to go outside and exercise safely, without feeling excluded.
+Young adult recovering from a knee injury, motivated to exercise outdoors safely and stay active without feeling excluded.

 Age: 23